falan/inline_newtype/README.md

 }

 ```
-You can also using curly brackets to declare the newtype.
+You can also using braces to declare the newtype.
 ```rust
 use inline_newtype::newtype;
 use std::path::PathBuf;